nc9/nikcub.me/content/posts/howto-setup-secure-and-private-facebook-browsing.md

 To disable it:

-1. On the [](https://www.facebook.com/settings/?tab=privacy) page click 'edit settings' next to 'Apps and Websites'
+1. On the [Privacy Settings](https://www.facebook.com/settings/?tab=privacy) page click 'edit settings' next to 'Apps and Websites'
 1. Click 'edit settings' next to 'Instant Personalization'
 1. Click 'close' on the 'Understanding Instant Personalization' dialog
 1. Uncheck the 'Enable Instant Personalization' checkbox